 It’s possible that working with your partner could distract you from business concerns or strain your relationship.
 However, it could just as easily bring you closer together while doubling your passion for success.
 If you and your significant other handle conflict well and motivate each other, consider turning your talents into a business.

-If you and your partner have made the decision to start a business together, you can choose from plenty of startups that are well suited for a two-person team.
-As with any partnership, these business ideas work best when you each take on roles that best fit your skills and strengths.
-An entrepreneurial relationship, like all business ventures, is truly a labor of love.
+Starting a business can be easier for a two-person team.
+As with any partnership, the following business ideas work best when each person takes on a role that fits their skills and strengths.
+Like all business ventures, an entrepreneurial relationship is a labor of love.

 Here are 13 businesses you and your partner could start together:

 Some couples fight over who should cook dinner.
 For others, preparing a meal together is a bonding activity.
 If you and your partner fall into the latter category — and are good cooks — consider starting your own catering business.
 Let the resident gourmand cover most of the food prep while the other serves as a customer service rep and sous-chef.